kugelrund/LiveSplit.Quake/README.md

 LiveSplit.Quake
 =================

-LiveSplit auto splitter for Quake.
-Can also pause LiveSplits game timer while in loading screens.
+LiveSplit auto splitter for Quake, more specifically the port joequake-gl.
+Uses qdqstats for ingame timing (choose "Game Time" in LiveSplit).

 Manual Installation
 -------------------